jleung7158/WageGauge/journals/james.md

 6/5/23
 Today I am adding the likes functionality to the topics.
 Once I get this down, it should be semi-transferable to the comments and replies.

+We also set up the back-end and DB deployment.

 As for aha! moments, reasoning out the logic to connect the topic and topic likes database was pretty good.

 6/6/23
+Today we are working on front-end deployment!